 See the carving figurines

 Join the fun at the Snowflake Festival and see a master carving figurines live.
 His precision was pretty incredible, making fantastic wooden sculptures like stunning bears, birds and gnomes.
-All of the pieces, no matter how elaborate they may seem to us, are carved from one piece of wood.
-You can tell there talent and passion involved, for sure.
+All the pieces, no matter how elaborate they may seem to us, are carved from one piece of wood.
+You can tell there is talent and passion involved, for sure.